 Table S is a ‘shared pool’ of units of study across different faculties and schools and is not specific to individual courses.
 Tables S will be available from 2018 to students in certain courses.

 Available to students in certain courses, Table B lists components from other faculties or schools that are available to you.

 Table O is a collection of Open Learning Environment (OLE) units of study.
 It includes two and six credit point units that count toward the requirements of some degrees.
-There are also zero credit point units that any student can complete for free, regardless of their course.

 Units of study (units) are individual subjects that you undertake to build up the credit points you need to meet your course requirements.

 Your handbook outlines the requirements for your course, including the units available.
 You will find detailed unit descriptions including assessment types, prerequisites and corequisites, teaching mode and hours.

 Each unit is assigned a credit point value based on its workload, such as the number of contact hours and assessments.
 The credit points for all your enrolled units for a semester add up to your study load.
 A full-time study load is 18 to 24 credit points per semester for domestic students and 24 credit points for international students.

 The number of credit points you need to complete to meet your course requirements is outlined in the course resolutions in your handbook.